Fidler Afn Dakh

 Fidler Afn Dakh (פידלער אויפן דאך) is a Yiddish-language adaptation of the musical Fiddler on the Roof translated and adapted by Shraga Friedman.
 The adaptation revisits the 1894 collection of Yiddish short stories on which Fiddler on the Roof is based, about Tevye the Dairyman.
 Friedman created the translation for a 1965 Israeli production.
-It was produced by the National Yiddish Theatre Folksbiene (NYTF) in New York City in 2018 and transferred off-Broadway to Stage 42 in 2019.
+It was produced by the National Yiddish Theatre Folksbiene (NYTF) in New York City in 2018 and transferred Off-Broadway to Stage 42 in 2019.

 Productions

 Original Production (Israel)

-The Yiddish translated production was first performed in 1965.
+The first Yiddish-translated production opened on June 7, 1965 at the Alhambra Theatre in Tel Aviv.

+The production was directed by Richard Altman and choreographed by Tom Abbott.

+A cast recording, published by Columbia Records, was released the same year.

 North American Premiere

 The first North American production was produced by the NYTF at the Museum of Jewish Heritage in New York City, directed by Joel Grey, featuring musical staging and choreography by Staś Kmieć in the style of the original.
 Motl Didner and Sabina Brukner served as Yiddish coaches.
-The cast included Steven Skybell (as Tevye), Jennifer Babiak (as Golde), Rachel Zatcoff (as Tsaytl), Stephanie Lynne Mason (as Hodl), Rosie Jo Neddy (as Khave), Jackie Hoffman (as Yente), Ben Liebert (as Motl), Daniel Kahn (as Pertshik), Cameron Johnson (as Fyedka), Bruce Sabath (as Lazar-Volf), Mary Illes (as Bubbe Tsaytl), Jodi Snyder (as Fruma-Sore), Joanne Borts (as Sheyndl), Josh Dunn (as Chaim), Kirk Geritano (as Avram), Michael Yashinsky (as Mordcha), Samantha Hahn (as Bielke), Evan Mayer (as Sasha), Raquel Nobile (as Shprintze), Nick Raynor (as Yosl), Adam B. Shapiro (as Der Rov), James Monroe Števko (as Mendl), Lauren Jeanne Thomas (as Der Fidler), Michael Einav (As Ensemble and Understudy to Motl, Pertshik and Fyedka), and Bobby Underwood (as Der Godoroy).

 The production was accompanied by English and Russian supertitles.